gnarroway/hato/README.md

  - `:original-server` (default) Accepts cookies from original server
  - An implementation of [`java.net.CookiePolicy`](https://docs.oracle.com/javase/7/docs/api/java/net/CookiePolicy.html).

-`connect-timeout` in milliseconds
+`connect-timeout` Timeout to making a connection, in milliseconds

-`follow-redirects` :never (default), :normal, :always
+`redirect-policy` Sets the redirect policy.

+  - :never (default) Never follow redirects.
+  - :normal Always redirect, except from HTTPS URLs to HTTP URLs.
+  - :always Always redirect

-`priority` an integer between 1 and 256 inclusive for HTTP/2 requests
+`priority` an integer between 1 and 256 (both inclusive) for HTTP/2 requests

 `proxy` Sets a proxy selector.
 If not set, uses the default system-wide ProxySelector, which cane be configured by JVM opts such as `-Dhttp.proxyHost=somehost` and `-Dhttp.proxyPort=80`